Achelousaurus: Horner's hypothesis of anagenesis

 Basing himself on revised data, Sampson in 1995 estimated that the layers investigated represented a longer period of time than the initially assumed 500,000 years: after the deposition of Gilmore's Brachyceratops quarry, 860,000 years would have passed, and after the Einiosaurus beds 640,000 years, until the maximal extent of the Bearpaw transgression.
 He did not adopt Horner's hypothesis of anagenesis but assumed speciation took place, with the populations splitting.
 These time intervals were still short enough to indicate that the rate of speciation must have been high, which might have been true of all centrosaurines of the late Campanian.

 In 1996, Dodson raised two objections to Horner's hypothesis.
 Firstly, the possession of just one pair of main spikes seemed more basal than the presence of three pairs, as with Styracosaurus albertensis.
 This suggested to him that the Einiosaurus–Achelousaurus lineage was a separate branch within the Centrosaurinae.
 Secondly, he was concerned that Einiosaurus and Achelousaurus were a case of sexual dimorphism, one type being the males, the other the females.
 This would be suggested by the short geological time interval between the layers their fossils had been found in, which was estimated by him at about 250,000 years.
 But if the hypothesis were true, it would be perhaps the best example of fast evolution in the Dinosauria.

 In 2010, Horner admitted that specimen TMP 2002.76.1 seemed to indicate that Achelousaurus was not descended from Einiosaurus, as it preceded both in age, and yet had a nasal boss.
 But he stressed that even if the lineages split off, its ancestor might have resembled Einiosaurus.
 Furthermore, it might still be possible that Einiosaurus was a direct descendant of Rubeosaurus.
 Also, the process of rapid displacements and extinctions of species could in his opinion still be elegantly explained by a westward expansion of the Bearpaw Sea.

-The process of anagenesis was affirmed by John Wilson and Jack Scannella in 2016, who studied the ontogenetic changes in horned dinosaurs.
+The process of anagenesis was affirmed by Wilson and Scannella in 2016, who studied the ontogenetic changes in horned dinosaurs.
 They compared a small Einiosaurus specimen, MOR 456 8-8-87-1, with Achelousaurus specimen MOR 591.
 Both proved to be quite similar, with the main differences being a longer face in MOR 456 8-8-87-1, and a sharper supraorbital horncore in MOR 591.
 They concluded that Achelousaurus was likely the direct descendant of Einiosaurus.
 The more adult Einiosaurus individuals approached the Achelousaurus morphology.
 The differences between the two taxa would have been caused by heterochrony – differential changes in the speed the various traits developed during the lifetime of an individual.
 Since Wilson and colleagues found in 2020 that Stellasaurus (Horner's "Taxon A") was intermediate between Styracosaurus and Einiosaurus in morphology and stratigraphy, they could not discount that it was a transitional taxon within an anagenetic lineage.